 The 6 Rangiora Leos arrived Friday night armed with blankets and sleeping bags for a sleep over in the Rai Area School library.
-A meal of pasta and the heavy rain put an end to that, and all four Leo Clubs met at Rai School for a morning of
+A meal of pasta and mince, apple pie and ice-cream was followed by games and movie watching.